-The Association of Reproductive Health Professionals recommends about 2,300 to 2,500 calories per day for breastfeeding mothers.
+The CDC recommends an additional 330 to 400 kilocalories (kcal) per day is recommended for well-nourished breastfeeding mothers, compared with the amount they were consuming before pregnancy (approximately 2,000 to 2,800 kcal per day for breastfeeding women verses 1,600 to 2,400 kcal per day for moderately active, non-pregnant women who are not breastfeeding).
 We don’t count calories on the Beauty Detox plan, but that just gives you an idea of how much you should be eating.

 Listen to your body, and feed yourself when you are genuinely hungry.
 I don’t promote a reductionist approach to foods, by simply evaluating identified micronutrients, because I truly believe it is the sum total of the way the thousands of compounds that work together in one given whole food that makes it so healthful.
 But some people like to have some specific numbers…so here they are.
 From the ingested calories, a breastfeeding mom between the ages of 19 and 50 should be getting: